PvdBerg1998/hfml_data_preprocessor/README.md

 - [GNU Scientific Library](https://www.gnu.org/software/gsl/) (GSL) for general purpose math.
 This is bundled and compiled using a C/C++ compiler automatically.
 - [CUDA toolkit](https://developer.nvidia.com/cufft) for GPU FFT acceleration.
 This is proprietary and therefore must be installed manually.

-Linux package managers make the compilation almost trivial and it is therefore recommended to use a Linux installation instead of Windows.
+Linux package managers make the compilation almost trivial, and it is therefore recommended to use a Linux installation instead of Windows.

 ### Ubuntu
 Required: